ku-dml/mol-infer/HPS/Module_1/Generate_Quadratic_Descritpors/README.md

 - K: the size of descriptors to reduce to.
 (Please refer the paper for more information about the procedure of reducing descriptors.)

 When the generator finishes normally, it will generate the following file:
-- OUTPUT_hK_desc_norm.csv
-  The csv file of the quadratic descriptors of the data set with resulting descriptor size K.
+- OUTPUT_hK_desc_norm.csv: the csv file of the quadratic descriptors of the data set with resulting descriptor size K.

 A sample usage: